dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 ## S.T.E.M.
 ### Raw materials
 A '98 Camry and '05 Sienna were what I had to work with.
-As I found out during this project, Toyota stayed close to the ISO-9141-2 specs on these vehicles, so I actually didn't have alot of problems "talking" to my cars once I actually understood the spec & the bugs were all flushed out (that took some time).
+As I found out during this project, Toyota stayed close to the ISO-9141-2 specs on these vehicles, so I actually didn't have a lot of problems "talking" to my cars once I actually understood the spec & the bugs were all flushed out (that took some time).

 ### The basics - MAF, MAP, etc...